 (I will admit, I am still working on this! 😉

 And most of all, relax!!
-One thing I am learning as a fairly new homeschool mom is that our life, schedule and routine do not need to look like anybody else’s.
+One thing I have learned over the years is that our life, schedule and routine do not need to look like anybody else’s.
 It needs to look like whatever works best for us!

 And the same is true of you.
 Figure out what works and go with it, and if something isn’t working, try something else!